 Syndrome admitted his worry grew after attending last summer’s Gathering of the Juggalos.

-“It was some straight Jugga-ho behavior, to be completely honest with you,” noted Syndrome.
+“It was some straight Jugga-ho behavior, to be completely honest with you,” noted Syndrome in between large pulls off a vape pen.
 “This one youngin’ was talkin’ shit about how Faygo’s loaded with high fructose corn syzurup or some shit, and that we should try drinking water every once in a while.
 That’s some seriously wack shit.
 For real.”

 Syndrome blames parents in his age group for raising a generation of coddled, entitled “Juggaflakes.”